Rebeccals1/Equitable-AI-for-Dermatology/README.md

-# Equitable-AI-for-Dermatology, Skin Lesion Classification with EfficientNetB4
+# Equitable AI for Dermatology, Skin Lesion Classification with EfficientNetB4

 ## Overview
 This project was developed as part of the **Spring 2025 Break Through Tech AI Studio** in collaboration with the **Algorithmic Justice League (AJL)**.
 Our goal was to build a machine learning model that promotes fairness in dermatology — a field where AI systems often underperform for people with darker skin tones due to biased or incomplete training data.